 The City shall prepare a post-disaster redevelopment plan (9J-5.012(3)(b)(8)).
 Redevelopment activities within the Coastal High Hazard Area (Map E-1) shall serve the purpose of reducing the vulnerability of people, property, and natural resources to damages from coastal storms.
 Further in accordance with F.S.
 Chapter 163.3178(2)(f)4, the City shall be consistent with, or more stringent than, the flood-resistant construction requirements in the Florida Building Code and applicable flood plain management regulations set forth in 44 C.F.R. part 60.
-Additionally, the City shall require any construction activities seaward of the coastal construction control lines established pursuant to s.
+As indicated in Policy 1.4.4, the City shall require any construction activities seaward of the coastal construction control lines established pursuant to s.
 161.053 to be consistent with chapter 161, per F.S.
 Ch.
 163.3178(2)(f)5.